Sopamo/lesscss.org/templates/pages/synopsis.md

 Mixins
 ------

-Mixins allow you to embed all the properties of a class into another class by simply including the class name as one of its properties.
-It's just like variables, but for whole classes.
-Mixins can also behave like functions, and take arguments, as seen in the example bellow.
 Mit Mixins kannst du alle Werte einer Klasse an eine andere Klasse übergeben.
 Dafür musst du nur den Namen der Klasse angeben.
 Das Prinzip ist ähnlich wie bei Variablen, jedoch auf ganze Klassen erweitert.
 Mixins können sich auch wie Funktionen verhalten, also Parameter akzeptieren.
 Ein Beispiel:

 <table class="code-example" cellpadding="0">